MohamedA2000/Top_Canadian_Youtubers_2024/README.md

 - What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Marketing aims to identify the top Canadian YouTubers in 2024 to inform strategic marketing campaign collaborations, optimizing engagement and ROI.

 - What is the ideal solution?